Understanding Stress Leave in Ontario

 M.P. v.
 R.A., 2010 ONCA 384

 This case was significant in its examination of the boundaries of employer liability for the intentional infliction of mental suffering in the workplace.
 The Court clarified the requirements for proving such claims.
-To succeed in a claim for the deliberate infliction of mental distress, the plaintiff must establish that the defendant’s conduct was “flagrant and outrageous,” that the conduct was intended to cause harm or was reckless as to whether harm would ensue, and that the conduct indeed caused the plaintiff to suffer a visible and verifiable disorder.
+To succeed in a claim for the deliberate infliction of mental distress, the plaintiff must establish that the defendant’s conduct was “flagrant and outrageous,” that the conduct was intended to cause harm or was reckless as to whether harm would ensue, and that the conduct indeed caused the plaintiff to suffer an identifiable and verifiable disorder.

 Honda Canada Inc. v.
 K.K.
 [2008] 2 S.C.R.
 362

-The Court emphasized that if damages for mental anguish resulting from the dismissal process are predictable and reasonably flow from the breach of the employment contract, they must be compensable.
+The Court emphasized that if damages for mental anguish or distress resulting from the dismissal process are predictable and reasonably flow from the breach of the employment contract, they must be compensable.
 This means that employers must take care in how they handle dismissals, as mistreatment during the process can lead to additional liability for mental distress.

-Furthermore, the Supreme Court of Canada clarified the framework for determining the appropriate amount of punitive damages in wrongful dismissal cases that involve emotional suffering.
+Furthermore, the Supreme Court of Canada (SCC) clarified the framework for determining the appropriate amount of punitive damages in wrongful dismissal cases that involve emotional suffering.
 The Court ruled that punitive damages, which are awarded to punish and deter particularly egregious conduct, should be awarded only in exceptional cases where the employer’s behaviour is harsh, vindictive, reprehensible, and an abuse of power.
 In K.K.’s case, the Court found that Honda’s conduct did not warrant punitive damages because it did not meet the high threshold of being sufficiently malicious or outrageous.
-This decision had significant implications for employment law in Canada.
+As such, this decision had significant implications for employment law in Canada.

-It established that while employees could receive compensation for mental anguish or distress caused by the manner of their dismissal, the bar for awarding punitive damages remains high.
-Employers must ensure they handle dismissals with care and fairness to avoid additional liability for mental anguish.
-The case also serves as a cautionary tale for employers about the importance of treating employees with respect and dignity, especially during termination processes, to prevent potential legal repercussions.
+The decision established that even though employees could receive compensation for mental anguish or distress caused by the manner of their dismissal, the standard for awarding punitive damages remains relatively high.
+Employers must ensure they handle dismissals with care and fairness to avoid additional liability for mental anguish or distress.

 Hamilton-Wentworth District School Board v.
 S.F., 2016 ONCA 421